adityakamath/adityakamath.github.io/projects.md

 subtitle: Robotics, embedded projects from 2010 - present
 ---

-I started my engineering journey when I joined the BE Electronics and Communication Engineering course at MIT Manipal in 2010.
+I started my engineering journey in high-school when I learnt to make a hovercraft in an after-school program.
+Soon after, I decided to study engineering in college.
 Since then, I've worked on multiple projects for universities (both MIT Manipal and TU Eindhoven), for industry clients (in the Netherlands) and also for myself as side projects.
-Here are all of my major projects (at least the ones that I can talk about), listed from last to first.
+Here are some of my major projects, listed from last to first.

 ### AKROS Platform - Jetracer2, Jetbot2
 #### 2020 | Personal Project in Lockdown